Heat press machine is one of the best ways to print on the surface, they can be used to produce a large number of prints in a short time.

 Before proceeding, we want to explain another thing is to use dirty or crumpled shirts would hinder or make your transfer untidy.
 Therefore, please make sure that the shirt is free from dirt, especially oil stains.
 Also, make sure that the shirt is pressed and has no creases.

-Without further ado, here is the guide of time and temperature.
+Without further ado, here is the guide of time and temperature of the t shirt press machine.
 We will also let you know when the appropriate time to peel off the transfer paper.

 Polyester or Sublimated Fabric